 The Board consists solely of non-executive Directors.
-Ben Larkin is the Chairman and Lyn Goleby is the Senior Independent Director and chairman of the Audit and Risk Committee.
-All Directors are non-executive and day-to-day management responsibilities are subcontracted to the Manager.
+Clive Richardson is the Chairman of the Board as well as chairman of the Management Engagement Committee and Nomination Committee, Margaret Payn is chairman of the Audit and Risk Committee and the Senior Independent Director, Peter Moorhouse is the chairman of the Remuneration Committee, and David Benda is an Independent Director.
+All Directors are non-executive and day-to-day management responsibilities are sub-contracted to the Manager.

-Ben Larkin, Lyn Goleby and Lord O'Shaughnessy are considered independent Directors.
-Patrick Reeve is not an independent Director as he is chairman of Albion Capital Group LLP, the Manager.
-The Board will continue to act independently of the Manager and the Directors consider that the size of the Board is adequate to meet the Company's future needs.
+Clive Richardson, Margaret Payn, David Benda and Peter Moorhouse are considered independent Directors.
+Patrick Reeve is not considered an independent Director as he is the chairman of Albion Capital Group LLP, the Manager.
+Patrick is not a member of the Board subcommittees.

-The Board does not have a policy of limiting the tenure of any Director as the Board does not consider that a Director's length of service reduces their ability to act independently of the Manager.
+The Board does not have a strict policy of limiting the tenure of any Director as the Board does not consider that a Director's length of service reduces their ability to act independently of the Manager.
+However, it is agreed that, as far as practical, the independent Directors should have no more than a nine year tenure.

-The AIC Code requires that all Directors submit themselves for re-election annually, therefore in accordance with the AIC Code, Ben Larkin, Lyn Goleby, Lord O'Shaughnessy and Patrick Reeve will offer themselves for re-election.
+The AIC Code requires that all Directors submit themselves for re-election annually, therefore in accordance with the AIC Code, Clive Richardson, Margaret Payn, and Patrick Reeve will offer themselves for re-election.
+As David Benda and Peter Moorhouse have been appointed since the last Annual General Meeting, they will be subject to election at the forthcoming Annual General Meeting.

-The Directors have a range of business and financial skills, including serving on the boards of other investment companies, which are relevant to the Company; these are described in the Board of Directors section on page 36.
+The Directors have a range of business and financial skills, including serving on the boards of other investment companies, which are relevant to the Company; these are described in the Board of Directors section of this report on pages 37 and 38.
 All of the Directors have demonstrated that they have sufficient time, skill and experience to acquit their Board responsibilities and to work together effectively.
 Directors are provided with key information on the Company's activities, including regulatory and statutory requirements, and internal controls, by the Manager.
-The Board has access to secretarial advice and compliance services by the Manager, who is responsible for ensuring that Board procedures are followed and applicable procedures complied with.
+The Board has access to secretarial advice and compliance services by the Manager, who is responsible for ensuring that Board procedures are followed, and applicable procedures complied with.
 All Directors are able to take independent professional advice in furtherance of their duties if necessary.
 The Company has in place Directors' & Officers' Liability Insurance.

-The Directors have considered diversity in relation to the composition of the Board and have concluded that its membership is diverse in relation to experience and balance of skills.
-Further details on diversity can be found on pages 47 and 48.
-Further details on the recruitment of new Directors can be found in the Nomination Committee section on pages 56 and 57.
+The Directors have considered diversity in relation to the composition of the Board and have concluded that, although it currently only meets one of the three targets on gender and other diversity, its membership is diverse in relation to experience and balance of skills.
+Further details on the recruitment of new Directors can be found in the Nomination Committee section on page 58.

-The Board met four times during the year as part of its regular programme of Board meetings, with all Directors attending each meeting.
-The table on page 53 sets out the Directors' attendance at Board and Committee meetings during the year ended 31 December 2023, with the number of meetings each Director was eligible to attend in brackets.
+The Board met four times during the year as part of its regular programme of quarterly Board meetings.
+The table below sets out the Directors' attendance at Board and Committee meetings during the year ended 31 December 2023, with the number of meetings each Director was eligible to attend in brackets.